Catawba, Wisconsin: Geography

 Catawba is located at (45.535969, -90.530445).

-According to the United States Census Bureau, the village has a total area of 4.46 sqmi, all of it land.
+According to the United States Census Bureau, the village has a total area of 4.46 sqmi, all land.

 History

-Before the railroad was built around 1884, the area that would become Catawba was a forested wilderness cut only by rivers and Indian trails.
+Before the railroad was built circa 1884, the area that would become Catawba was a forested wilderness cut only by rivers and Indian trails.
 The federal government surveyed that wilderness in 1847 and 1855.
 In the final years before the railroad, a little pine was logged along the river and some Swedish immigrants settled near where highway 86 crosses the south fork of the Jump River.

 The name Catawba is said to come from the wine - perhaps from a crew of railroad gandy dancers who overindulged on the stuff, or perhaps from local lumberjacks who partook at a saloon in Kennan.

 With the railroad came more lumber camps, more settlers, and a sawmill.
 The first school was operating by 1892, expanded to two rooms in 1902.
 By 1902 Peter Hammer's Red Birch Lumber Company had a sawmill running.
 He and his wife Isabelle also operated the Commercial Hotel, which largely served men working in the lumber business.
 Hammer also operated a company store called the ACA store.
 Other early businesses included a lath mill, the Bendixon butcher shop, the Hamm's Brewing Company saloon and pool hall, Stevens' barber shop, Swanson's soda fountain, and Gruber's store and opera house.
 A Lutheran congregation was organized in 1903 - the cemetery around 1909.
 The Catholic church was built around 1908.
 The Catawba State Bank started in 1916.

 The town hall was built in 1921 and the village incorporated in 1922.
 At some point Wisconsin Highway 14 joined the railroad passing through town.
 It was eventually upgraded to U.S. Route 8, and paved in 1949.